What is Google Hummingbird?

 Is Google Hummingbird still active?

-Hummingbird isn’t a separate filter that can be turned on or off — it became the core algorithm.
+Hummingbird isn’t a separate filter that can be turned on or off.
+It became the core algorithm.
 It’s been continuously improved and expanded with components like RankBrain, BERT, and MUM, but the foundational intent-understanding approach remains active.

 How did Hummingbird affect SEO?